CyberMind-FR/cybermind-fr.github.io/source/_posts/en/Epistemologie_Collaboration_ChatGPT_Kerma.md

 ---
-title: The Epistemology of Inventing Collaboration with ChatGPT
+title: CHATBOT : The Epistemology of Inventing Collaboration with ChatGPT
 lang: en
 date: 2025-10-30 13:00:00
 author: 🧙 — Gandalf (The Conjurers)